On the constrained growth of complex scale-independent systems: Theoretical Framework

-Let us now consider the growth of a hypothetical system where each individual possesses a share $k_i(t)$ of the total resource $K(t)$ at time $t$.
+Let us consider the growth of a hypothetical system where each individual $i$ possesses a share $k_i(t)$ of the total resource $K(t)$ at time $t$.
 Because the system is constantly growing, both in terms of its total population $N(t)$ and of each individual's share, time can be measured as the total number of events.
-These events can only take two forms: \emph{birth events} which increase the total population $N(t+1) = N(t)+1$ by adding a new individual with $k_i(t) = 1$; and \emph{growth events} which imply $k_i(t+1) = k_i(t)+1$ for a given individual $i$.
+These events can take one of two forms: \emph{birth events} which increase the total population $N(t+1) = N(t)+1$ by adding a new individual $j$ with $k_j(t) = 1$; and \emph{growth events} which imply $k_i(t+1) = k_i(t)+1$ for a given individual $i$.

-We then introduce two functions: a \emph{birth function} $p(t)$ that follows the probability that the $t$-th event is a birth event, and a \emph{growth function} $G(k)$ that describes the average chances (unnormalized probability) for an individual with current share $k$ of being involved in the next growth event.
+We then introduce two functions: a \emph{birth function} $p(t)$ that prescribes the probability that the $t$-th event is a birth event, and a \emph{growth function} $G(k)$ that describes the average chances (unnormalized probability) for an individual with current share $k$ of being involved in the next growth event.
 Assuming that individuals with the same share are indiscernible, the state of an average individual $i$ of share $k_i$ can be followed through a mean-field model:

 Consequently, the probability that a growth event involves \emph{any} individual of current share $k$ is given by $N_k(t)G(k) / \sum _{k'} N_{k'}(t)G(k')$ where $N_k(t)$ is the number of individuals with share $k$ at time $t$.
-This yields the following master equation (for $k$ $\in$ $\mathbb{N}$):
+This yields the following master equation (for $k$ $\in$ $\mathbb{N}$)

 with $N_0(t)=0$ $\forall t$.
 For this model to be of any use, at least partial knowledge of $G(k)$ and $p(t)$ is required.
-Setting $G(k)=k$ and a constant $p(t)$ brings the model back to the \emph{classic preferential attachment} process \cite{Simon}.
-Our goal is to investigate the form and impact of the temporal dependency $p(t)$ and of the leeway given to $G(k)$.
+Setting $G(k)=k$ and a constant $p(t)$, we retrieve the \emph{classic preferential attachment} process \cite{Simon}.
+However, our goal is to investigate the constraints imposed by the scale independence, $N_k(t) \propto k^{-\gamma}$, on the functional forms of both $p(t)$ and $G(k)$ as well as the coupling between the two.

+The next two sub-sections are more technical in scope, but necessary to delineate the functional forms that will constitute the basis of the studies presented in section \ref{sec:results}.
+Although our analysis is based on asymptotic arguments, and therefore approximate, we will demonstrate that the following expression,

+combining three adjustable parameters $[\alpha, \tau, b]$ ($a$ can be removed by normalization), together with $G(k) \to k$ and the dynamical model of Eq. (\ref{model}), captures the essence of the growth of diverse human activities.
+The form of $G(k) \propto k$, at least for $k$ greater than a certain bound $k^{*}$, is not new, but emerges naturally from our premises.
+As we will see shortly, the temporal dependence of $p(t)$ is inherent to the growth towards scale independence and is coupled to the behavior of $G(k)$ at small $k<k^{*}$ through the parameter $\tau$.